-7 Different Types of Rims for Cars to Choose From
+7 Types of Wheel Rims for Cars and Their Components

 The outer edge of a car's wheel is called the rim.
 It holds the tire and gives the wheel its round shape.
 A car's rim plays an important role in the vehicle's aesthetics and the way the car runs on the road.